boothe0/CS386GodotProject/reports/ReportWeek3.md

 Asher: Implemented enemy health bars to ui, added enemy spawners.
 Lead disscussion in finding a unifying theme between each team member's idea of the game.

+Camelia: Worked on designs for the player character and ideas for the game storyline.
+Contributed to team discussion about game designs.

 ## 2. Retrospective

 Appreciations: